 Packaging certifications are awarded to the combination of a container and a closure; a package.
 In order to be compliant, and to have the proper certifications, the container and closure combination must be tested together by a third party.This certification will only permit the combinations listed thereon.
 You can't mix and match certificates.

 How can I tell which items are certified?

 Easy!
 Look for this purple badge.
 We have a large one and a mini one.

-The Purple Badge is copyrighted by Container & Packaging Supply and may not be used for any purpose without written permission from Container & Packaging Supply.
-Copyright © 2016, Container & Packaging Supply – All rights reserved.
+The Purple Badge is copyrighted by Container and Packaging and may not be used for any purpose without written permission from Container and Packaging.
+Copyright © 2016, Container and Packaging – All rights reserved.